TonoFilth/bitwise-engine/README.md

 # Bitwise Engine

-This is a personal project focused on learning how to build a game engine from scratch.
+Bitwise Engine is a personal project focused on learning how to build a game engine from scratch using C++.
+Its main target systems are Linux, Mac OS X and Windows.